Mortgage rates in New Brunswick

 During your mortgage term, you'll have the option to make extra payments towards your mortgage balance; these are called prepayments.
 How much you can make in prepayments depends on the type of mortgage term you choose.

 There are two main types of mortgage terms; closed term and open term.
 A closed term mortgage limits the annual amount of prepayments you can make on your mortgage.
-If you pay over your prepayment allowance, on a closed term mortgage, you'll be charged a penalty.
+If you pay over your prepayment allowance, on a closed term mortgage, you will be charged a penalty.

 On open term mortgages, you're allowed to make unlimited prepayments on your mortgage without penalty.
 Open term mortgages offer a lot more flexibility when it comes to paying down your mortgage quicker, but they typically come with higher interest rates than closed term mortgages.